ag-pacier/WebSiteChecker/README.md

 ```
 docker pull dietolead/websitechecker:latest
 ```
+Grab your API keys:

+### For Mailjet:
-Grab your API keys for Mailjet by logging into your Mailjet account, clicking on your profile on the top right, then clicking Account Settings.
+Log into your Mailjet account, clicking on your profile on the top right, then clicking Account Settings.
 Under REST API, click on Master API Key & Sub API key management.
 Leave the window up so you can appropriate populate your ENV file.